Hodladi/pWallet2.0/README.md

 - LNAuth
 - Onchain (pay)

+Extra:
+- It shows Sats, Btc, USD, EUR by clicking your current amount on home screen

 If you have a domain and handles dns for it through Cloudflare you can also:
 - Create custom Bip353 address with your domain